Libraries make me giddy—I smile pretty much the whole time I'm in them.

 Now I'm coming full circle, again writing stories about inspirational real people—though this time writing these stories specifically for kids, using my children's author pen name, Meeg Pincus ("Meeg" is what my loved ones call me anyway).
 I also draw on my graduate training in cultural studies to write children's non-fiction about the people, animals, politics and environments that shape our world.

-I've written several picture book biography manuscripts, aiming for traditional publication—with a book forthcoming in 2019 (details to come soon!).
-I'm also an active member of the Society for Children's Book Writers and Illustrators (SCBWI, San Diego chapter) and excited to be attending the Highlights Foundation Master Class in Non-Fiction in Summer 2017.
+I'm an active member of SCBWI (the Society for Children's Book Writers and Illustrators), San Diego chapter, and an attendee of the Highlights Foundation Master Class in Non-Fiction in Summer 2017.

 MY first children's book